 So what is the healthy way to deal with the things that frustrate you?
 How do you avoid staying stuck in complaining which shuts off the problem-solving part of your brain?
 How do you avoid focusing on complaining?

 1. Let yourself have your feelings.
 There is nothing wrong with acknowledging the negative things that happen to you and how they affect you.
 Acknowledge your frustration or anger about the situation or person or whatever triggered your complaint.

 2. Determine to look for solutions.
 If you stay focused on what is wrong, you will hinder your growth and keep the solutions from coming to you.
 Seek relationship advice and ask for relationship help.
 Ask God for wisdom.
 James tells us that God gives wisdom to anyone who asks.

-3. Change your view of problem.
-Problem situations and people give you an opportunity to grow.
-After you finish reading this blog post, read, “Does the person who irritates you have a purpose?” to gain perspective on how you can grow from something which irritates you.
+3. Change your view of the problem.
+Problem situations and people allow you to grow.
+After you finish reading this blog post, read, “Does the person who irritates you have a purpose?” to gain perspective on how you can grow from something that irritates you.

 4. Give yourself some space.
 Walk away.
-Go and do something else more positive that will help get your brain back into the creative problem solving mode.
+Do something else more positive that will help get your brain back into the creative problem-solving mode.